Wednesday, January 5, 2011

 "Excuse me?"

-"Yes, yes, Father, hahahahaha!", he laughed, since with every three words the Chinese seem to laugh at two.
+"Yes, yes, Father, hahahahaha!", he laughed, since out of every three words the Chinese seem to laugh at two.
 "In Buddhism, my Father, you are very very much alone.
 There is no God.
 Your entire struggle is with yourself.
 You are alone with yourself, with your ego.
 You are totally alone in this path.
-Great loneliness Father.
+Great loneliness, Father.
 But here you have an assistant, a companion and a fellow-traveler in God.
 You are not alone.
 You have someone who loves you, who cares about you.
 He cares even if you don't understand Him.
 You speak with Him.
 You tell Him how you feel, what you would have hoped for - there is a relationship.
 You are not alone in the difficult struggles of life and spiritual perfection.

 At this time I got the news that the brother of my father, whose name I bear, had an advanced form of cancer in the vocal cords and larynx.
 He had a largyngectomy.
 It was the result of chronic alcohol consumption and smoking.
 Generally he lived a bad life, without any quality.